1988: born in Rostov-on-Don, USSR.

 In 2021 he started to make commercial projects on the applications of topology in some real-world problems and got experienced with Python, machine learning, data science, and other fancy things of this kind.
 Became interested in algorithms of 3D graphics, learned to make games in Unity and C#, and finally started to explore VR as both the user and the developer.

-By the end of 2021 his beloved wife changed her career, learned data science and programming by herself, and got a job in Sweden.
+By the end of 2021 his beloved wife changed her career, learned data science and programming by herself, and got an offer in Sweden.
 They moved from Russia, and he was not allowed to lead the laboratory from abroad.
-Since by that time he got a (light yet tangible) burn-out, he didn't fight for the continuation of his career.
-He found a worthy successor to lead the lab and continued to work remotely on his mathematical and industrial projects and doctoral dissertation.
+Since, by that time, he got a (light yet tangible) burn-out, he didn't fight for the continuation of his academical career.
+He found a worthy successor to lead the lab and continued to work remotely on his mathematical and industrial projects as well as the doctoral dissertation (=habilitation thesis in Russia).

 Being free from administrative duties, he finally had time to accomplish his project on topology of diagonalization algorithms, - the result that he considers the best in his mathematical career.

-Russian invasion to Ukraine and subsequent isolation of Russia seem to break his plans to finalize dissertation and return home in the foreseeable future.
-Yet he continues to do some applied and theoretical math, while seeking the opportunity to leave academia and develop himself in a more applied direction.
+Russian invasion to Ukraine and subsequent isolation of Russia seem to break his plans to finalize his doctoral dissertation and to return home in the foreseeable future.
+Yet he continued to do some applied and theoretical math.